apache/flink/docs/dev/table/common.md

 #### Row

 The `Row` data type supports an arbitrary number of fields and fields with `null` values.
-Field names can be specified via a `RowTypeInfo` or when converting a `Row` `DataStream` or `DataSet` into a `Table`.
+Field names can be specified via a `RowTypeInfo` or when converting a `Row` `DataStream` into a `Table`.
 The row type supports mapping of fields by position and by name.
 Fields can be renamed by providing names for all fields (mapping based on position) or selected individually for projection/ordering/renaming (mapping based on name).

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section
+StreamTableEnvironment tableEnv = ...;

 // DataStream of Row with two fields "name" and "age" specified in `RowTypeInfo` DataStream<Row> stream = ...

-// convert DataStream into Table with default field names "name", "age" Table table = tableEnv.fromDataStream(stream);
+// Convert DataStream into Table with default field names "name", "age" Table table = tableEnv.fromDataStream(stream);

-// convert DataStream into Table with renamed field names "myName", "myAge" (position-based) Table table = tableEnv.fromDataStream(stream, $("myName"), $("myAge"));
+// Convert DataStream into Table with renamed field names "myName", "myAge" (position-based) Table table = tableEnv.fromDataStream(stream, $("myName"), $("myAge"));

-// convert DataStream into Table with renamed fields "myName", "myAge" (name-based) Table table = tableEnv.fromDataStream(stream, $("name").as("myName"), $("age").as("myAge"));
+// Convert DataStream into Table with renamed fields "myName", "myAge" (name-based) Table table = tableEnv.fromDataStream(stream, $("name").as("myName"), $("age").as("myAge"));

-// convert DataStream into Table with projected field "name" (name-based) Table table = tableEnv.fromDataStream(stream, $("name"));
+// Convert DataStream into Table with projected field "name" (name-based) Table table = tableEnv.fromDataStream(stream, $("name"));

-// convert DataStream into Table with projected and renamed field "myName" (name-based) Table table = tableEnv.fromDataStream(stream, $("name").as("myName"));
+// Convert DataStream into Table with projected and renamed field "myName" (name-based) Table table = tableEnv.fromDataStream(stream, $("name").as("myName"));
 {% endhighlight %}
 </div>
 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-// get a TableEnvironment
-val tableEnv: StreamTableEnvironment = ... // see "Create a TableEnvironment" section
+val tableEnv: StreamTableEnvironment = ???

 // DataStream of Row with two fields "name" and "age" specified in `RowTypeInfo` val stream: DataStream[Row] = ...

-// convert DataStream into Table with default field names "name", "age" val table: Table = tableEnv.fromDataStream(stream)
+// Convert DataStream into Table with default field names "name", "age" val table: Table = tableEnv.fromDataStream(stream)

-// convert DataStream into Table with renamed field names "myName", "myAge" (position-based) val table: Table = tableEnv.fromDataStream(stream, $"myName", $"myAge")
+// Convert DataStream into Table with renamed field names "myName", "myAge" (position-based) val table: Table = tableEnv.fromDataStream(stream, $"myName", $"myAge")

-// convert DataStream into Table with renamed fields "myName", "myAge" (name-based) val table: Table = tableEnv.fromDataStream(stream, $"name" as "myName", $"age" as "myAge")
+// Convert DataStream into Table with renamed fields "myName", "myAge" (name-based) val table: Table = tableEnv.fromDataStream(stream, $"name" as "myName", $"age" as "myAge")

-// convert DataStream into Table with projected field "name" (name-based) val table: Table = tableEnv.fromDataStream(stream, $"name")
+// Convert DataStream into Table with projected field "name" (name-based) val table: Table = tableEnv.fromDataStream(stream, $"name")

-// convert DataStream into Table with projected and renamed field "myName" (name-based) val table: Table = tableEnv.fromDataStream(stream, $"name" as "myName")
+// Convert DataStream into Table with projected and renamed field "myName" (name-based) val table: Table = tableEnv.fromDataStream(stream, $"name" as "myName")
 {% endhighlight %}
 </div>